eoinkelly/ember-runloop-handbook/README.md

 * Apart from when the code is first found, all Ember framework and application code is run in response to "events" from the browser.
 * The `DOMContentLoaded` event is significant in the life of an Ember app.
-It tells it that it now has a full DOM to play with.
+It tells Ember that it now has a full DOM to play with.
 Ember will do most of its "setup work" (registering for event listeners etc.) in response to this event.
 * Your Ember app can schedule its own events by asking the browser to do some work on its behalf (e.g. AJAX requests) or simply by asking the browser to be its